SNMP Information

 3845 Citrix Systems Keith Turnbull keitht@citrix.com

-You should contact the Citrix company (or read their MIB) to find out the exact interpretation of the trap's OID.
+Contact the Citrix company (or read their MIB) to find out the exact interpretation of the trap OID.

 Is there a way to scan a network for all SNMP devices?

-Intermapper will do a very good job of finding SNMP-speaking devices if you know the devices' SNMP Read-only Community string.
+Intermapper does a very good job of finding SNMP-speaking devices if you know the SNMP Read-only Community string of the device.
 Detailed instructions for scanning a subnet are available from the network scanning page.
-Be sure to set the default SNMP Read-only Community String as shown in the SNMP Preferences.
+Set the default SNMP Read-only Community String as shown in the SNMP Preferences.

-Intermapper may not be able to find a device for any of these reasons.
+Intermapper might not be able to find a device for any of these reasons.